 Languages › Japanese Wakai in Translation Share Flipboard Email Print Japanese Essential Japanese Vocabulary History & Culture Japanese Grammar By Namiko Abe Japanese Language Expert B.A., Kwansei Gakuin University Namiko Abe is a Japanese language teacher and translator, as well as a Japanese calligraphy expert.
 She has been a freelance writer for nearly 20 years. our editorial process Namiko Abe Updated January 27, 2019 The Japanese word wakai, pronounced "wah-kai", means "young", "younger", "inexperienced", "immature", or "green".
 Japanese Characters 若い (わかい) Example Miki wa itsu mitemo wakai.美樹はいつ見ても若い。 Miki always looks young.
 Chikagoro no wakai mono wa nani o kangaeteiru no ka wakaranai.近頃の若い者は何を考えているのかわからない。 I can't tell what young people these days are thinking.
 Notes "Wakai" is a Japanese adjective.
 Learn more about Japanese adjectives.
+What Does Aisuru Mean?
 What Does the Japanese Word Wakaru Mean?
-Singing "Rudolph the Red-Nosed Reindeer" in Japanese What Does En Mean?
+Learn About Japanese Adjectives What Does En Mean?
 What Does the Japanese Word "Erai" Mean?
 What Does the Japanese Word Shippai Mean?
 Yuuki - What Does the Japanese Word Yuuki Mean?
-Meaning of Heiwa in Japanese Japanese Word of the Day: "Sekai" What Does the Japanese Word "Mazu" Mean?
-Brush up on Your Japanese by Learning the Word Kurai What Does Shiawase Mean in Japanese?
+Japanese Word of the Day: "Sekai" Meaning of Heiwa in Japanese What Does the Japanese Word "Mazu" Mean?
+What Does Shiawase Mean in Japanese?
+Brush up on Your Japanese by Learning the Word Kurai Meaning of Mazui in Japanese What Does the Japanese Word Shitsurei Mean?
+What Does the Japanese Word Shitsumon Mean?
 What does the Japanese word isshoukenmei mean?
-What Does the Japanese Word Shitsumon Mean?
-Meaning of Mazui in Japanese What Does the Japanese Word "Tokui" Mean?
-What Does the Japanese Word Shitsurei Mean?